System Design Space

 Connector stability

-An example of a custom SLO: “data in the storefront is fresh no older than X minutes 99.9% of the time,” after which the goal is decomposed into alerts and a risk plan/fact.
+Example user-facing SLO: “data in the mart is no more than X minutes old 99.9% of the time,” after which the goal is decomposed into alerts, risk, and a recovery plan.

 Related chapters